Internal investigations: Their risks and benefits

 Additionally, timely interviews of relevant company personnel are critical.
 Witnesses can provide key background information, context to documents and other important information (which we will cover in more depth later in our series).
-An internal investigation—which vary greatly in scope—is appropriate any time the company is faced with an allegation of wrongdoing by its personnel, and—as is often the case—when the company is responding to a government inquiry or investigation.
+Internal investigations—which varies greatly in scope—is appropriate any time the company is faced with an allegation of wrongdoing by its personnel, and—as is often the case—when the company is responding to a government inquiry or investigation.

 Finally, a well done investigation often includes a final report (whether for just internal or both internal and external dissemination) that memorializes the investigation findings and includes conclusions for specific remedial steps to be taken by the company.
 Advice of counsel is needed here to preserve the company’s attorney-client privilege and work product protections over the investigative findings and any related work product (final report, proffer presentation or the like).